 And so back to the beginning, or at least to my beginning.
 This thoroughly Victorian seaside resort in the Somme Bay in Picardy was the first place I visited in France – aged 4, with my family.

 I’ve been back and it’s still delightful.
 A remarkable number of brightly coloured, late 19th-century villas built in Belle Epoque style with Art Nouveau details still line the front.
+One of my favorite seaside resorts in northern France.

 The circular bay with its pebble beach and sand at low tide has children splashing happily in the relatively warm seas (children don’t feel the cold so much) protected at one end by high white cliffs.
 Friendly little restaurants and street markets bring the French holiday makers here.
 It’s one of the three towns known as the ‘sisters’, just opposite the smarter and bigger Le Tréport with Eu just inland.